CameronD73/529renew/README.md

 ## Settings

 The settings can be viewed and changed in a popup window by clicking on the 529Renew icon on the toolbar in the top right, near the extension button.
+You should review the settings before you start collecting triangulation data.

 Setting changes are saved when you exit a settings input selector (click somewhere else, or press the tab key).

 When you have finished, simply click back in another tab and the popup should be removed.

 ### delay between web requests
 (default 2 seconds).
-This should help make 23 and me servers complain less, such as givving error 429.
+This should help make 23 and me servers complain less, such as giving error 429 and locking your access.
 (See below for more details)

+### rounding of base-pair addresses
-* **rounding of base-pair addresses**.
-The original code rounds to the nearest million in order to match early output from 23 and me.
+The original _529 and You_ code rounds to the nearest million in order to match early output from 23 and me.
 This is discarding significant information, so the default is no rounding, but can be adjusted if required back to the original.
 A better alternative would be to always save the full address and use the rounding in comparisons.
+The minimum overlap setting now makes this less important.

+### rounding of centiMorgan values
-* **rounding of centiMorgan values** - now rounds by default to 2 decimal places, purely for appearances.
+now rounds by default to 2 decimal places, purely for appearances.
+The second decimal place is almost meaningless in most cases, as uncertainty is usually higher than this.
 It also stops output files being padded out with numbers that are meaningless.
-* **segment minimum overlap** Similar to GDAT's option.
-Currently the display routines consider segments to "overlap" provided they

-###
+### segment minimum overlap
+Similar to GDAT's option, and it has no bearing on 23 and Me's definition of whether segments overlap enough to be considered _shared_.
+In  _529 and You_  the display routines considered segments to "overlap" provided they merely touch - for example the end address of one segment is the same as the starting address of another.
+If you set this parameter to a number above zero then the start and end must overlap by at least this number of Mbase pairs.

+### Recording segments that are nor overlapping
+Normally, the "triangulation" process ignores any matches that have no overlaps.
+This pair of related options modify this behaviour.

+Say your profile person **A** is in common with **X** and **Y** but the matching segments do not overlap.
+Normal recording of "triangulation" only accepts matches with 3-way overlaps.
+Both  _529 and You_ and _529renew_ allow you to shift-click to save segment details between the profile person and  **Y**  and between **X** and  **Y**  when they do not overlap.
+#### Minimum shared DNA (pct):
+This parameter sets a lower limit - only matches having at least this percentage in common will be recorded.

+#### Save Segments Mode.
+This parameter can be set to "always" or "only with shift-click".
+If you want to always record segments then this should be set to "always" to save teh need for you to remember to hold the shift-key every time.

+### Tab action when triangulation completes.
+Can be set to "close tab" or "tab remains open".

+### Options for Debugging or Troubleshooting
+At the bottom of the settings page are options for troubleshooting.
+The date setting should be exp[lained sufficiently on the page.

+The debug levels determine the verbosity of progress notes that are printed on the javascript console.
+This console is revealed in Chrome or Edge by pressing F12, or by a right-click on the page background and selecting "inspect".
+This opens the "devtools"   window, and every tab will have its own separate devtools window, which only persists while the tab is present.
+Select the "console" tab to view the error and debug log messages.

+# Day-to-day operation
+1. Login to your account on the 23and Me web site
+2. start by selecting the kit of the profile you want to compare (if you manage more than one kit)
+3. go to the  _DNA Relatives_ page, either from the quick links or the *Family and friends* menu list.
+4. by this stage the "529Renew Results" tab should be open and in the background.
+5. Open the filter menu: "Profile features and activity" and tick the box "showing ancestry results".
+This will remove people from this list who do not allow their DNA segments to be viewed.
+You could also apply other filters as you see fit.
+6. search for

+## Gathering Data

+## Viewing the stored data

+## Exporting your data

-## Strategies to minimise lockout due to too high a server request rate.
+## Strategies to minimise lockout
+The 23 and Me servers operate under a policy that too high a server request rate will lead to lockout and you will need to prove you are  a human.

 As I write this (Jan 2023) it appears that using a delay setting between 1.5 and 2 seconds is normally sufficient to keep the system happy.
 That timing applies to a single triangulation collection.
 If you are triangulating with two open tabs at the same time then the request rate will double and most likely upset the servers.

 I can usually be triangulating on one tab and have other tabs open and be preparing for triangulation at the same time.
-These requests are not subject to the rate limiting that 529Renew performs on segment requests and so will add to the request rate.
+These requests are not subject to the delay that 529Renew applies  on segment requests and so will add to the request rate.
 I have found that it is possible to get locked out simply by opening up a series of tabs too quickly.

 If you are triangulating on one tab only, but your other activities causes a lockout, then generally you will need to go through the multiple Captcha screens once and can then refresh the locked out tabs.
 The triangulating tab will stop with a message box if it sees an return status of 429.
 Sometimes it is sufficient to do nothing, wait 30sec to 1 minute, then click `OK` and have the process continue without needing the Captcha.